narrate-co/waylan_android/README.md

 ## Notes

-For documentation, run .gradlew dokka and view the javadoc under app/build/javadoc.
+For documentation, run ./gradlew dokka and view the javadoc under app/build/javadoc.

 ## Build